-COVID-19 was first reported in China in late December 2019, and before long, it infected other countries around the world and became a global pandemic.
-The first case of COVID-19 in the Kurdistan Region was reported on March 1, 2020, and people and authorities in the region are still fighting this disease.
-In addition to the risk of death from the new virus, COVID-19 imposes an intolerable burden on both governments and societies.3 As a result of the rapid spread of COVID-19, lack of effective treatments, and high COVID-19 mortality rates, people are more vulnerable to anxiety, fear, and mental disorders during the COVID-19 pandemic.4-6 The risk of catching the virus, fear of losing loved ones, shortage of effective treatments, isolation at home, and loss of job during the pandemic have made people prone to fear, mental problems, and even suicide.^{7,8} The prevalence of any contagious disease is accompanied by anxiety, fear, stress, and other mental problems.^{9,10} Similar to previous outbreaks, including those of SARS and MERS, people experienced PTSD and higher levels of fear and anxiety during the COVID-19 pandemic.^{11,12} These symptoms have been observed during the COVID-19 pandemic; for example, it was found in a previous study that about 24.9% of participant students had experienced fear of COVID-19.
-When fear of COVID-19 becomes excessive, it can lead to personal (e.g., phobia) and social (e.g., panic buying) problems.13
+COVID-19 was first reported in China in late December 2019 and before long, it infected other countries in the world and became a global pandemic.1 The first case of COVID-19 in the Kurdistan Region was reported on March 1, 2020, and people and authorities in the region are still battling this disease.2 pandemic.4-6 Risk of catching the virus, fear of losing loved ones, shortage of effective treatments, isolation at home, and loss of job during the pandemic have made people prone to fear, mental problems, and even suicide.^{7,8} The prevalence of any contagious disease is accompanied by anxiety, fear, stress, and other mental problems.^{9,10} Similar to previous outbreaks, including those of SARS and MERS, people experience PTSD and higher levels of fear and anxiety during the COVID-19 pandemic.^{11,12} These symptoms have been observed during the COVID-19 pandemic; for example, it was found in a previous study that about 24.9% of the participant students had experienced fear of COVID-19.3 When fear of COVID-19 becomes excessive, it can lead to personal (e.g. phobia) and social (e.g. panic buying) problems.13